Definition of Health, Disease & Cure, Preventive Medicine

 1945: Miller et al. confirmed that at low doses penicillin actually stimulated the growth of Staphylococcus.

 1946: Alexander Fleming (Chemotherapy, Yesterday, Today and Tomorrow) observed that in early work on sulfanilamide, complete bacteriostatis was achieved with a small in vitro inoculums, while the microbes grew freely if the inoculums was large [42, page 21].

 More about relationship of homeopathy to hormesis

-The idea/concept of ‘Arndt-Schultz law’ had first been mentioned by Paracelsus.
+The idea/concept of ‘Arndt-Schulz law’ had first been mentioned by Paracelsus.

 All things are poison and nothing is without poison, only the dose permits something not to be poisonous…..It depends only upon the dose whether a poison is poison or not

-6. Progress of cure in Chronic Diseases (The Chronic Diseases, 1828): It states that during the course of treatment the cure progresses from above (top of the body) downwards (head to legs), from within (inside) outwards (exterior), center to periphery, from more important organ to less vital one (brain to skin), in reverse order of coming of the symptoms (presenting symptoms disappear in the reverse order of their appearance i.e. First In Last Out, so old symptoms might resurface).
+6. Progress of cure in Chronic Diseases (The Chronic Diseases, 1828, page 135): It states that during the course of treatment the cure progresses from above (top of the body) downwards (head to chest to abdomen to legs), from within (inside of the body) outwards (exterior, often as skin eruptions), center to periphery, from more important organ to less vital one (brain followed by heart, liver, kidney and lungs followed by muscle and skin), in reverse order of coming of the symptoms (presenting symptoms disappear in the reverse order of their appearance i.e. First In Last Out, so old symptoms might resurface).